ericyang91/RTDS_Python/README.md

            c = Computer('Intel i6800')
            print(c.CPU)  # Output: Intel i6800
            ```
-        2. Using setattr Function: Here, the `setattr` function is used to add the CPU attribute to the instance c after it has been created.
+        2. Using `setattr` function: Here, the `setattr` function is used to add the CPU attribute to the instance c after it has been created.
            ```python
            class Computer:
               pass  # No initialization in this case